 - In calculating the housing benefits employer is required to deduct rental charges recovered from the employee or director.
 The amount remaining is the chargeable value to be included in the total taxable pay.

-- If the premises are occupied for part of the year only, the value is 15% of employment income relative to the period of occupation less any rental charges paid employee/director.
-(Chargeable value shall be reduced rent paid an employee).
+- If the premises are occupied for part of the year only, the value is 15% of employment income relative to the period of occupation less any rental charges paid by employee/director.
+(Chargeable value shall be reduced by rent paid by an employee).

 - Any employer who provides other than normal housing to an employee should consult his local Domestic Taxes office for advice regarding the value of such housing.

 When an employer himself pays for or reimburses the cost of tickets for passages, including leave passages for his employee and family, the value of the passages is a non-taxable benefit of the employee provided the employee is

 ii. is in Kenya solely for the purpose of serving his employer and

 Where, however, such employee receives a cash sum either periodically or in one amount which he is free to save or spend as he chooses or for any other purposes and for the expenditure of which he does not have to account to the employer, the amount received is a taxable cash allowance.

 ii.
 Medical services and medical insurance